ensemblenext/chat-example/README.md

 SECRET_VALUE=
 ```

 ### Development

+1. Sync "@ensembleapp/client-sdk" in package.json to the same version as your process.env.NEXT_PUBLIC_SDK_VERSION.
+This ensure the typeahead is scoped correctly to the widget version.

-1. Install dependencies:
+2. Install dependencies:
    ```bash
    npm install
    ```

-2. Start the development servers:
+3. Start the development servers:
    ```bash
    npm run dev
    ```

-3. Open your browser to http://localhost:4000.
+4. Open your browser to http://localhost:4000.
 Server will be running at http://localhost:4001

 ### Features